 The sector needs to identify the role that requires a Trailblazer Apprenticeship.
 The occupation needs to be unique and should not have any significant overlap with any other.
-If there is significant overlap with another occupation then it will be necessary to consider designing them as a single apprenticeship with pathways to reflect the differences in job roles.
+If there is significant overlap with another occupation then it will be necessary to consider designing them as a single apprenticeship with core and options to reflect the differences in job roles.

-Once the occupation has been identified, a check of the Government Trailblazer Apprenticeship website should take place to ensure there is not an existing Trailblazer Apprenticeship or one in development.
+Once the occupation has been identified, a check of the Institute for Apprenticeships (IfA) Trailblazer Apprenticeship website should take place to ensure there is not an existing Trailblazer Apprenticeship or one in development.
 The Construction Trailblazer Steering Group also has a list of construction specific courses in development.
 If there is another Trailblazer underway, you should contact the Chair of the Trailblazer group to allow you to be involved in its development.